Huntsville Town and Liberty Days

 This tip favors Liberty Days, hands down.
 When you throw a pile of kids into a huge vat of water teeming with rainbow trout, hilarity ensues.
-The Fish Catch, and we use that term loosely, begins when the fish arrive, usually around 1:00 pm.
+The Fish Catch (and we use that term loosely) begins when the fish arrive, usually around 1:00 pm.
 If you haven’t seen this before, your imagination can only run wild at the mayhem generated by this event: kids up to their knees in water surrounded by frantic trout doing all they can to swim another day.
 It’s pure YouTube gold right there.
 Besides, when the festivities in Huntsville are winding down, you may as well make your way to the land of Liberty.

 Make a Break for the Lake

-Both Huntsville and Liberty over spectacular festivities when the air begins to cool and the hues in the sky turn a notch warmer.
+Both Huntsville and Liberty offer spectacular festivities when the air begins to cool and the hues in the sky turn a notch warmer.
 Liberty Days hosts live music, dinner and dancing, while Huntsville will be hosting a hypnotist, other entertainment, and family country dancing.
 One thing both of these towns have in common is a fantastic reworks show.

 We politely remind you of the traffic that can sometimes surround the escape from such shows, which is why we recommend making a trip to Windsurfer Beach, Cemetery Point, or any other number of launch points at Pineview Reservoir to enjoy both reworks shows from a paddleboard, kayak or canoe.
-This option can provide an exciting experience for your little ones as you paddle around as a family, or may stimulate a romantic evening just for the two of you while enjoying the pyrotechnic masterpieces from the quiet, still water of the lake.
+This option can provide an exciting experience for your little ones as you paddle around as a family, or may stimulate a romantic evening just for two while enjoying the pyrotechnic masterpieces from the quiet, still water of the lake.

-Whatever your avor, you can’t go wrong in Ogden Valley.
+Whatever you favor, you can’t go wrong in Ogden Valley.
 Folks around here are about as patriotic as they come, and also some of the most kind-hearted people on the planet.
 Who can blame them?
 Look around.
 Smell the clean air.
 The truth of the matter is, it’s no coincidence the names of cities here are Liberty and Eden, with Paradise just over the pass to the north.